 Occupational, Physical, and Speech Therapy

-Keokuk County Health Center’s Physical Therapy staff are dedicated to providing quality skilled care to improve your quality of life!
+Keokuk County Hospital and Clinics Physical Therapy staff are dedicated to providing quality skilled care to improve your quality of life!

 We strive to stay current in advances in therapy, provide a welcoming environment, and help our patients achieve their goals in the most timely manner and with the best quality of care.

 To schedule an appointment, please call the Keokuk County Hospital and Clinics at (641) 622-1180.

 Patients are treated for the following conditions (list not inclusive):